nju-websoft/SPARQA/README.md

 * GraphQuestions: PARA4QA, SCANNER, UDEPLAMBDA.
 * CWQ 1.1: PullNet, SPLITQA, and MHQA-GRN.
 Note that PullNet used annotated topic entities of questions in its KB only setting.
 SPARQA, an end-to-end method, do not use annotated topic entities.
 Thus, it is not comparable.

+## Skeleton Parsing
+* SPARQA also provides a tool of parsing.
+The input is a question.
+The output is the skeleton of the question.
+(Now, it only supports English language.
+Later, it will support Chinese language)
+* You can use SPARQA's skeleton parsing to train yourself language.
+(It need replace the pre-trained models and annotated data with your language)

+## Multi-Strategy Scoring
+* SPARQA has provided a trained word-level scorer model and sentence-level scorer above pan.

 ## Citation

 	@inproceedings{SunZ0Q20,